To apply for student loans and most federal and state grants, you must complete a Free Application for Federal Student Aid (FAFSA).

-Student loans are available to students with or without financial need, but you must file a FAFSA.
-There is no credit check, but you must meet the General Eligibility Requirements.
-Students who show financial need may qualify for a Subsidized Stafford Loan which is interest free during school for students who meet the enrollment criteria.
-The Unsubsidized Stafford Loan does not require financial need, but it is not interest free during school.
+Student loans - Funds are available to students with or without financial need, but you must file a FAFSA.
+A credit check is not required, but you must meet the General Eligibility Requirements.
+Students who show financial need may qualify for a Subsidized Stafford Loan, which is interest-free during school for students who meet the enrollment criteria.
+The Unsubsidized Stafford Loan does not require financial need, but it is not interest-free during school.

 1. Review the General Eligibility Requirements.